dariogoetz/keyboard_layout_optimizer/README.md

 ##### `config/evaluation/default.yml`
 This file contains configuration parameters for all available evaluation metrics, filenames of prepared ngram data to use, and parameters specifying the behavior of post-processing the ngram data for a given layout.

-There is also an alternative evaluation config file named `arnebab.yml` that aims to stay closer to ArneBab's original evaluator.

 ### Layout Optimization Binary
 The available optimize-binaries include `optimize_genetic.rs`, `optimize_sa.rs`, and `optimize_abc.rs`.